cloudtailer/docker/docs/reference/api/docker_remote_api.md

 * `GET /images/search` now supports maximum returned search results `limit`.
 * `POST /containers/{name:.*}/copy` is now removed and errors out starting from this API version.
 * API errors are now returned as JSON instead of plain text.
+* `POST /container/create` now takes `AutoRemove` in HostConfig, auto-removal will be done on daemon side.

 ### v1.23 API changes